 Lori has been a registered nurse for 28 years and worked in leadership positions over the last 16 of those years in a number of roles including Clinical Educator, Manager and Director in areas of both intensive and cardiac care.
 Her experience as President of the Canadian Association of Critical Care Nurses allowed her the ability to help influence the landscape of nursing within the intensive care unit (ICU) environment.
-Lori has enjoyed meeting colleagues across the province through cross functional work in both her Lead Leader Certification and various improvement projects.
+Lori has enjoyed meeting colleagues across the province through cross functional work in both her Lean Leader Certification and various improvement projects.
 She believes that this has helped her gain a stronger understanding of how Tertiary services can impact and influence other areas of the patient journey through our system.

 Lori graduated with a Bachelor of Science in Nursing from the University of Saskatchewan and has obtained her Master of Health Studies through Athabasca University.
 She is a member of the Canadian College of Health Leaders and is in the final stages of completing her Canadian Healthcare Executive designation.
 Lori continues to maintain her Saskatchewan Registered Nurses Association license and is proud to be a strong advocate for the patient experience through our system.
 She is excited to embark on this next step in health care coordination within our province.

 Lenore has accepted the position of Executive Director of Laboratory Services to co-lead the strategic development of a fully integrated and coordinated service for provincial laboratory services with her Provincial Dyad physician and clinician leaders in Laboratory Medicine sub-specialties.
 Lenore has been working in both public and private laboratory environments for 37 years.
-She started in a physician office, progressed through rural operations as a Combined Lab and X-ray Technician, spent over 15years as a Medical Laboratory Technologist and moved to managing the High-Volume Laboratory at St. Paul’s Hospital in addition to being dyad manager lead for the Hematology Division within the Saskatoon Health Region.
+She started in a physician office, progressed through rural operations as a Combined Lab and X-ray Technician, spent over 15 years as a Medical Laboratory Technologist and moved to managing the High-Volume Laboratory at St. Paul’s Hospital in addition to being dyad manager lead for the Hematology Division within the former Saskatoon Health Region.